nathanrobinson/electron-service-bus/README.md

 ## Roadmap

-1. peek and receive messages from queues and subscriptions
+1. ~~peek, receive~~, and send messages to/from queues and subscriptions
-2. add and delete queues, topics, and subscriptions
+2. delete queues, topics, and subscriptions
-3. edit queues, topics, and subscriptions
+3. add and edit queues, topics, and subscriptions
 4. forward queues and subscriptions
 5. edit forward rules